-In many cases, people turn to doctors for treatment or medication that can alleviate the symptoms or help treat the underlying condition and get rid of it permanently.
+In many cases, people turn to doctors for treatment or medication that can alleviate the symptoms or help treat the underlying condition.
 Additionally, supplementing with collagen or taking advantage of herbal adaptogens like turmeric and the anti-inflammatory curcumin within it are also helpful routes.

 In other cases, you can eat certain foods to help naturally reduce joint pain depending on the cause of the pain in the first place.
 A balanced diet that has good sources of nutrients that support and benefit your joints can help your body’s natural anti-inflammatory effects as well as support general joint health.
 While the mediterranean diet is notorious for this, you can also aim for certain veggies, fruits, carbs, and even specific nutrients.